Skip navigation

 What are bronchoscopy and bronchoalveolar lavage (BAL)?

 Bronchoalveolar lavage (BAL) is a procedure that is sometimes done during a bronchoscopy.
+It's done to collect a sample from your lungs.
 It is also called bronchoalveolar washing.
-BAL is used to collect a sample from the lungs for testing.
-During the procedure, a saline solution is put through the bronchoscope to wash the airways and capture a fluid sample.
+During the procedure, a saline solution is put through the bronchoscope to wash your airways and capture a fluid sample.
+The cells or bacteria in the fluid sample may be tested for infections or certain lung conditions.

 Other names: flexible bronchoscopy, bronchoalveolar washing